Last updated in February 2014

-German-Brazilian cultural relations are being given considerable new momentum by the Year of Germany in Brazil 2013/2014.
-The programme, which runs until June 2014, features more than 500 events, which are being held in a number of Brazilian cities as well as in several federal states.
-The events include major exhibitions, concert tours by German symphony and chamber orchestras and Germany’s participation as Guest of Honour in the 2013 International Book Fair in Rio de Janeiro, with a large joint stand and more than 30 events featuring German authors.
-Brazil, for its part, was the Guest of Honour at the Frankfurt Book Fair in October 2013, with presentations by 70 Brazilian writers and a varied support programme.
+German-Brazilian cultural relations have been given considerable new momentum by the Year of Germany in Brazil 2013/2014.
+The programme, which ends in May 2014, has already featured more than 800 events across the country.
+Besides numerous new projects – including a variety of exhibitions, concert tours by German symphony and chamber orchestras and Germany’s participation as Guest of Honour in the 2013 International Book Fair in Rio de Janeiro – the Year of Germany in Brazil has helped raise the profile of already existing cooperation projects.
+In October 2013, Brazil was the Guest of Honour at the Frankfurt Book Fair with its varied support programme.

 There are four binational German Schools in Brazil leading up to the German university-entrance examination (Abitur), three in São Paulo and one in Rio de Janeiro.
 With some 11,000 mainly Brazilian students, the Porto Seguro School in São Paulo is the largest German School Abroad worldwide.

 Brazil is now the most important partner of the German Academic Exchange Service (DAAD) in Latin America, and Germany is Brazil’s third most important partner after the United States and the United Kingdom.
 The DAAD (rio.daad.de) cooperates at national and regional level with a view to enabling joint degrees and doctorates.
 Among the most important exchange programmes conducted by the DAAD in cooperation with its Brazilian partners is the scholarship programme for Brazilian PhD students.
 Since 1993, more than 16,000 students, scientists and academics have taken advantage of DAAD scholarship programmes.
 The DAAD also plays a key role in implementing Brazil’s mobility programme Science Without Borders.
-The idea is to enable more than 100,000 Brazilian undergraduates, PhD students and young researchers to study and pursue research abroad by 2014, including 10,000 at German universities and research institutions.
-There are 30 DAAD language assistants working at higher education institutions in Brazil providing preparatory language instruction to scholarship holders, as well as language courses at German universities for applicants with different levels of prior knowledge of German.
+The idea is to enable more than 100,000 Brazilian undergraduates, PhD students and young researchers to study and pursue research abroad by the end of 2014, including 10,000 at German universities and research institutions.
+There are 30 DAAD language assistants working at higher education institutions in Brazil providing preparatory language instruction to scholarship holders, as well as language courses at German universities.

-There are currently nine academic teachers seconded by the DAAD working in Brazil (in Belém, Fortaleza, São Paulo, Curitiba, Porto Alegre and Belo Horizonte) who also provide student counselling services and promote Germany as a study and research destination.
+There are currently ten academic teachers seconded by the DAAD working in Brazil (in Belém, Fortaleza, Recife, São Paulo, Curitiba, Porto Alegre and Belo Horizonte) who also provide student counselling services and promote Germany as a study and research destination.

 German-Brazilian cooperation in science and technology dates back more than 40 years.
 It is based on a 1969 framework agreement that was renewed in 1996.
 Cooperation focuses on the environment and sustainable development.

 Brazil is Germany’s principal education and science partner in Latin America.
-With the German-Brazilian Year of Science, Technology and Innovation 2010/11 (external link, opens in new windowwwwww.dbwti.de) and the establishment of the German House of Science and Innovation in São Paulo (external link, opens in new windowwwww.dwih.com.br), Germany has succeeded in further enhancing its presence in Brazil.
+With the German-Brazilian Year of Science, Technology and Innovation 2010/11 and the establishment of the German House of Science and Innovation in São Paulo, Germany has succeeded in further enhancing its presence in Brazil.
 Well over 100 events were held during the Year of Science, Technology and Innovation, resulting in a closer networking of the two countries’ innovation systems.
-The DAAD, the German Research Foundation (DFG), the Alexander von Humboldt Foundation (AvH) and the Fraunhofer-Gesellschaft (FhG) as well as 14 higher education institutions are represented at the German House of Science and Innovation in São Paulo.
+The DAAD, the German Research Foundation (DFG), the Alexander von Humboldt Foundation (AvH) and the Fraunhofer-Gesellschaft (FhG) as well as 14 higher education institutions and one non-academic institution are represented at the German House of Science and Innovation in São Paulo.
 Along with Moscow, New Delhi, New York and Tokyo, it is the fifth location of its kind worldwide presenting information on German science and research and promoting cooperation with innovative German organisations and companies.
 The German-Brazilian Year of Science, Technology and Innovation 2010/11 is currently being followed up by the Germany Year in Brazil 2013/14, which was opened by Federal President Gauck in May 2013 in Rio de Janeiro and also includes an extensive scientific programme.

 Brazil has become a highly regarded partner of Germany in project-related cooperation.
-In addition to bilateral cooperation between research institutions and universities (there are currently more than 400 university partnerships), organisations that are particularly engaged in Brazil include the Helmholtz Association of German Research Centres (HGF) (www.helmholtz.de), the DFG (www.dfg.de), the FhG (www.fraunhofer.de), the Max Planck Society (MPG) external link, opens in new window(www.mpg.de), the AvH (external link, opens in new windowwwww.humboldexternal link, opens in new windowt-foundation.de) and the Leopoldina (www.leopoldina.org).
+In addition to bilateral cooperation between research institutions and universities (there are currently more than 400 university partnerships), organisations that are particularly engaged in Brazil include the Helmholtz Association of German Research Centres (HGF) (www.helmholtz.de), the DFG (www.dfg.de), the FhG (www.fraunhofer.de), the Max Planck Society (MPG), the AvH and the Leopoldina (www.leopoldina.org).

 Researchers from both countries are currently working together in the following major research projects: